Node.js Quick Start

 Best Practices

-- Error Handling: Always add proper error handling for asynchronous operations
+- Error Handling: Always add proper error handling for asynchronous operations.

 - Logging: Use

-process.envto manage configuration information - Code Structure: For complex applications, it is recommended to use frameworks such as Express.js.
+process.envto manage configuration information. - Code Structure: For complex applications, it is recommended to use frameworks such as Express.js.

-Next Steps
+Next steps

 - Learn more about HTTP cloud function configuration options

-- Learn how to Add Database Operations
+- Learn how to add database operations

-- See Express.js framework integration
+- View Express.js framework integration